top of page

 Explore who you are through self-portrait photography using the camera in your pocket.

 I would love to see more people exploring who they are and who they might be, through self-portrait photography.
 It's important for you to know the self portraits you see in my Instagram feed take patience and self compassion to create.
 It is easy to look at them and assume they are good because I used an expensive DSLR camera or because they are photoshopped.
 Neither are true.
 Everything you see was taken on a mobile phone camera.
-Take your photos from hidden gem to golden beacon with our Self Portrait Method Experience.
+Take your photos from hidden gem to golden beacon with No More Bad Photos.

 bottom of page